-In keeping with the ATCSI’s mission, the journal particularly seeks articles relevant to the understanding and care of persons who experience unwanted same-sex attractions and/or gender dysphoria and the clinicians who provide this care.
+In keeping with the ATCSI’s mission, the journal particularly seeks articles relevant to the understanding and care of persons who experience unwanted same-sex erotic attractions or conflict between their biological sex and perceived gender identity and the clinicians who provide this care.
 Reasoned perspectives and theoretical approaches that may be unwelcome for political and ideological reasons within mainstream psychology are encouraged.

 The journal welcomes empirical research (both quantitative and qualitative), theoretical and conceptual articles, in-depth reviews of the research and literature, clinical case studies, book reviews, and letters to the editor.
 Manuscripts should be submitted in English using Microsoft Word (in 12-point font, Times New Roman, and doubled-spaced) and adhere to the publication guidelines of the Publication Manual of the American Psychological Association, 7th edition.
 Manuscript are limited to 10,000 words, inclusive of title page, a maximum 250-word abstract (including 5 to 7 keywords), text references, and tables.
 Book reviews are generally limited to 2000 words and letters to the editor should not exceed 600 words.
 Authors may request

 permission to submit longer manuscripts if there is a clear justification for doing so.